GraphOracle: Efficient Fully-Inductive Knowledge Graph Reasoning via Relation-Dependency Graphs

 We iterate Eq.~\eqref{eq:gnnentity} for $L_e$ steps and use the final layer representation $\bm h_{e|q}^{L_e}$ for scoring each entity $e\in\mathcal V$.
-The critical idea here is replacing the learnable relation embeddings $\bm r$ with the contextualized relation embedding $\bm h^{L_r}_{r|r_q}$ from our relation‑dependency relation graph, enabling fully inductive reasoning (Time complexity of the \textsc{GraphOracle} model is given in Appendix C, and the Theoretical analysis on its expressiveness and generalization is given in Appendix I).
+The critical idea here is replacing the learnable relation embeddings $\bm r$ with the contextualized relation embedding $\bm h^{L_r}_{r|r_q}$ from our RDG, enabling fully inductive reasoning (Time complexity of the \textsc{GraphOracle} model is given in Appendix C, and the Theoretical analysis on its expressiveness and generalization is given in Appendix I).